 - sweet potatoes’

 - green beans

 I still have to use the kohlrabi (which I desperately need ideas for!), but the butternut squash was piling up and knowing butternuts just scream fall, today was the perfect day to get creative.
-Inspired by the butternut squash tart in this month’s Bon Appetit magazine, I created a tart twist:
+Inspired by the butternut squash tart in this month’s Bon Appetit magazine, I created an apple tart with a twist: